 Once you’ve decided to switch, notify your current adviser in writing.

-Your letter should include the date on which you want the transfer to take place and any other relevant details.
+Your letter should include the date you want the transfer to occur and any other relevant details.

 4. Complete paperwork